 “Hm?
 Oh, Virgil Blue retired above the clouds decades ago.”
 Jango wrapped his right hand in navy fabric.
 “I’m watching in their stead ’til the end of time.
 It should be any year now.”
-With navy fabric guarding his hand from thorns, Jango reached into the centipede bush.
+With navy fabric guarding his hand from thorns Jango reached into the centipede-bush.
 He used the knife to pry orange legs until he could pull a whole centipede from the mass.
-The centipede curled in a spiral which Jango gave to Jay.
-“You’ve tried centipede powder, correct?”
+The centipede curled into a spiral which Jango gave to Jay.
+“You’ve tried centipede-powder, correct?”

 “Eat it,” said Jango.

 Without hesitation Jay crunched the exoskeleton in his teeth.
-He tore and swallowed black chunks.
+He tore off black chunks and swallowed them.
 Orange legs crawled down his throat.
-Dark liquid spilled from his lips, and Jay wiped his chin and licked the liquid from his palm.
+Dark liquid spilled from his lips.
+Jay wiped his chin and licked the liquid from his palm.
 He ate the last inches whole, retching and gasping until the centipede was gone.